davidpaps/gilded_rose_tech_test/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+---

+## Approach and Structure:

+For this kata i first played around with the legacy code in irb.
+I then established the conditions to which each item were bound to.
+I then wrote extensive feature tests to cover all the scenarios and edge cases of the reqirement.
+Once i had good test coverage 0and passing tets, i then slowly refctored each item into its own method., I then, one at a time, managed to substitue in the code, whilst commenting out those portions of the legacy code.
+I did this until each item had a single method to update, and the update_quality method in the GildedRose class had a simple loop iterating over the items, which would call on the corrosponding ethods (which were also refactored out to make DRY).

+As a final refactor step, I then made a class for each item, to apply the SRP rule and extracted each item to be called on via it's class method.
+All of the above steps were completed whilst keeping the tests green and passing.

+The commits of this project show the step by step nature that i followed.

+---

+This Kata was originally created by [*Terry Hughes*](http://twitter.com/TerryHughes).
+It can be found on [*GitHub*](https://github.com/NotMyself/GildedRose).

+---

 ## How to Run